CloudCannon/documentation/_authentication/7-logging-out.md

 ## Custom Routes

 CloudCannon sets a cookie when the user is authenticated.
-You can use this to show the log out button for authenticated users on public pages, and hide it otherwise.
+Use this to show the log out button for authenticated users on public pages, and hide it otherwise.

 No sensitive authentication data is exposed through cookies.
 {: .info}

-Here we use the cookie to set a class on the body.
-Our CSS will show the log out button with this class.
+The cookie is used to set a class on the body.
+The CSS will show the log out button with this class.

 {% highlight javascript %}
 var isAuthenticated = document.cookie.indexOf("authenticated=true") >= 0;